Semrush helps you:

 Step #1: Find Keywords

-Keyword research is the first step of any successful SEO campaign.
+Keyword research is the first step of any successful SEO campaign and SEO strategy.

 Specifically, you want to generate a list of about 10 different keywords.